robertvanhaecke/Munchkin-Short-Rules/RULES.md

  - If your level plus bonuses add up to more than the monster, you win.
 You only get level(s) from **killing** monster(s), not making them disappear etc.
  - If you and the monster are tied, or the monster has more than you, you lose.
 Ask for help, or try to run away.
  - If more monsters are in the battle, beat their total strength.
 You can defeat one and try to Run Away from the other, though.
+ - If you are going to kill the monster, the others get 2.6 seconds time to speak up and work against you.

 ### Asking For Help
  - Only one player can help you if you cannot defeat a monster by yourself.
  - Players will want some of the treasure if they help.
 Agree on who gets what and who picks first before helping.